embassy-rs/embassy/embassy-net-adin1110/README.md

 ## What is SPE or Single Pair Ethernet / 10 BASE-T1L

-SPE is Single Pair Ethernet, what the names implies, it uses a single twisted/differancial pair (only 2 wires) to transmit ethernet packet in full-duplex.
+SPE stands for Single Pair Ethernet.
+As the names implies, SPE uses differential signalling with 2 wires (a twisted-pair) in a cable as the physical medium.
-SPE is still ethernet, only the phissical layer is different.
+SPE is full-duplex - it can transmit and receive ethernet packets at the same time.
+SPE is still ethernet, only the physical layer is different.

-SPE also supports [`PoDL(Power over Data Line)`](https://www.ti.com/lit/an/snla395/snla395.pdf), power delivery from 0.5 up to 50 Watts, similair to [`PoE`](https://en.wikipedia.org/wiki/Power_over_Ethernet), but additional hardware and handshake protocol is needed.
+SPE also supports [`PoDL (Power over Data Line)`](https://www.ti.com/lit/an/snla395/snla395.pdf), power delivery from 0.5 up to 50 Watts, similar to [`PoE`](https://en.wikipedia.org/wiki/Power_over_Ethernet), but an additional hardware and handshake protocol are needed.

-SPE has many link speeds but only `10 BASE-T1L` is able to reach cable length up to 1000 meters in `2.4 Vpp` transmit amplitude.
+SPE has many link speeds but only `10 BASE-T1L` is able to reach cable lengths up to 1000 meters in `2.4 Vpp` transmit amplitude.
-Currently in 2023, none of the standards are compatiable with eachother.
+Currently in 2023, none of the standards are compatible with each other.
-So `10 BASE-T1L` don't work with a `10 BASE-T1S` or `100 BASE-T1`.
+Thus `10 BASE-T1L` won't work with a `10 BASE-T1S`, `100 BASE-T1` or any standard `x BASE-T`.

-In the industry SPE is also called [`APL(Advanced Physical Layer)`](https://www.ethernet-apl.org), it is based on the `10 BASE-T1L` standard.
+In the industry SPE is also called [`APL (Advanced Physical Layer)`](https://www.ethernet-apl.org), and is based on the `10 BASE-T1L` standard.

-APL can be use in [`intrinsic safety applications/explosion hazardous areas`](https://en.wikipedia.org/wiki/Electrical_equipment_in_hazardous_areas) which has it's own name and standard [`2-WISE(2-wire intrinsically safe ethernet) IEC TS 60079-47:2021`](https://webstore.iec.ch/publication/64292).
+APL can be used in [`intrinsic safety applications/explosion hazardous areas`](https://en.wikipedia.org/wiki/Electrical_equipment_in_hazardous_areas) which has its own name and standard called [`2-WISE (2-wire intrinsically safe ethernet) IEC TS 60079-47:2021`](https://webstore.iec.ch/publication/64292).

 `10 BASE-T1L` and `ADIN1110` are designed to support intrinsic safety applications.
 The power supply energy is fixed and PDoL is not supported.